 This cutting ties to those who seemed to criticise her in any way was a recurring pattern throughout her life.
 Her actions seem cold and calculating but it appears she insulated herself from hurt in this way which, as the author posits, was her way of protecting herself from distress.

 She had two children but seemed to have very little interest in them and over the years the marriage began to crumble.
 Her husband, a war veteran suffered with nerves, which nowadays would be easily diagnosed, and he began to drink rather heavily.
 Though Enid worried that her reputation might be harmed she and her husband eventually parted and divorced.

-As with previous relationships, she put this in the past and never referred to it again nor kept in touch.
-The worst aspect of her cutting ties was that he never saw his children again.
-Enid fought him all the time when he wanted to meet up with them and, in the end, totally despairing, he gave up.
+And, as with previous relationships, she put it in the past and never referred to it again nor kept in touch.
+The worst aspect of her cutting ties is that he never saw his children again.
+Enid fought him all the time when he wanted to meet up with them and, in the end, totally despairing he gave up.
 This is pretty ghastly behaviour from anybody, but when you think that she was selling millions of books to children who worshipped her, it really sticks in the craw.